 - Lost wages, income, and business opportunities for the time you miss from work while recovering from your injuries

-- Lost earning capacity, if your injuries disable you from returning to your full pre-accident work duties
+- Lost earning capacity, if your injuries disable you from returning to your complete pre-accident work duties

-- Lost enjoyment and/or quality of life, as from physical disabilities or disfigurements
+- Lost enjoyment and quality of life, as from physical disabilities or disfigurements

-- Pain and suffering, or physical and emotional anguish or distress brought about by your accident and injuries
+- Pain and suffering, physical and emotional anguish or distress brought about by your accident and injuries.

 - Property damage, including the cost to repair or replace your vehicle

 No insurance adjuster can tell you right off the bat how much your case is worth.
-You need a strong advocate on your side to thoroughly evaluate your losses and fight for the maximum compensation you deserve.
+Instead, you need a strong advocate to thoroughly evaluate your losses and fight for the maximum compensation you deserve.

 What If You Were Partly at Fault for Your Car Crash?

-Even if you share some of the blame, you could be entitled to compensation for your injuries and other losses.
-All but a handful of states in the U.S. follow some version of the “comparative negligence rule,” which generally states that an injured plaintiff won’t be barred from recovering compensation just because he or she shares some of the fault.
+Even if you share some blame, you could be entitled to compensation for your injuries and other losses.
+All but a handful of states in the U.S. follow some version of the “comparative negligence rule,” which generally states that an injured plaintiff won’t be barred from recovering compensation just because they share some of the faults.

 The comparative negligence rules differ from state to state.
 For example:

 - Missouri — Follows a “pure” comparative negligence rule, under which an injured plaintiff cannot be barred from seeking compensation due to the plaintiff sharing fault for the accident and injuries.
-However, the compensation the plaintiff receives will be reduced by his or her share of fault.
+However, the compensation the plaintiff receives will be reduced by their share of the fault.

-- Colorado and Kansas — Follow a “modified” comparative negligence rule that states that an injured plaintiff can seek compensation as long as his or her share of fault is less than the combined fault of all other parties.
+- Colorado and Kansas — Follow a “modified” comparative negligence rule that states that an injured plaintiff can seek compensation if their share of fault is less than the combined fault of all other parties.
 In other words, the plaintiff must be less than 50 percent at fault.
-The plaintiff’s compensation will be reduced to reflect his or her share of fault.
+The plaintiff’s compensation will be reduced to reflect their share of responsibility.

-- Oklahoma — Follows a “modified” comparative negligence system that allows an injured plaintiff to recover compensation as long as his or her share of fault is equal to or less than the combined shares of fault of all other responsible parties.
+- Oklahoma — Follows a “modified” comparative negligence system that allows an injured plaintiff to recover compensation as long as their share of fault is equal to or less than the combined shares of the fault of all other responsible parties.
 In other words, the plaintiff must be less than 51 percent at fault.
-The plaintiff’s compensation will be reduced to reflect his or her share of fault.
+The plaintiff’s compensation will be reduced to reflect their share of the blame.

-Under comparative negligence rules, a crash victim who is partly at fault would be assigned a percentage of blame.
-Then, the amount of damages awarded would be reduced by that percentage.
-For example, if it’s determined you are 25 percent at fault for a car accident in which you suffered $100,000 in damages, your compensation would be reduced by $25,000.
+Under comparative negligence rules, a crash victim who is partly at fault would be assigned a percentage of the blame.
+Then, the number of damages awarded would be reduced by that percentage.
+So, for example, if it’s determined you are 25 percent at fault for a car accident in which you suffered $100,000 in damages, your compensation would be reduced by $25,000.